paypal/squbs/docs/zkcluster.md

 ## Overview

-squbs is achieving clustering of services through the zkcluster module. zkcluster is an [Akka extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html) which leverages [ZooKeeper](https://zookeeper.apache.org/) to manage akka cluster & partitions. it's similar to [Akka Cluster](http://doc.akka.io/docs/akka/snapshot/common/cluster.html) for the functions of leadership & membership management.
+squbs achieves clustering of services through the zkcluster module. zkcluster is an [Akka extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html) which leverages [ZooKeeper](https://zookeeper.apache.org/) to manage akka cluster and partitions.
+It's similar to [Akka Cluster](http://doc.akka.io/docs/akka/snapshot/common/cluster.html) for the functions of leadership and membership management.
-But it's richer as it provides partitioning support, and eliminates the need of `entry-nodes`.
+However, it's richer as it provides partitioning support and eliminates the need of `entry-nodes`.

 ## Configuration